Chester-Booth/comp2850-minimal-solution/tasks-in-markdown/research/portfolio.md

 Success Criteria: Participant enters task title, Adds Task, Task is visible in list Target Time: ~20 seconds
 Linked to: Story #3
 ### Task 2: Edit Task (stopwatch)
 Scenario: "The task 'Complete ecks vee six portfolio' has a misspelling, alter the task to 'Complete XV6 portfolio' and save the updated task."
 Action: task 'Complete ecks vee six portfolio' in list Success Criteria: Participant locates the task, selects edit button, changes task name correctly, Changed task is visible in list
 Target Time: ~1 minute
 Linked to: Story #1, #3
 ### Task 3: Filter Task
 Scenario: "You've been asked find all tasks with the word 'complete'.
 Use the filter to count all tasks that match this criteria, and they say how many tasks meet the criteria "
-Action: several (8) tasks in the list with 3 containing 'complete' Success Criteria:  Participant locates the filter box, inputs search term correctly, counts all visible tasks , says Correct count
+Action: several (11) tasks in the list with 3 containing 'complete' Success Criteria:  Participant locates the filter box, inputs search term correctly, counts all visible tasks , says Correct count
 Target Time: ~20 seconds
 Linked to: Story #3
 ### Task 4: Resize Task App (stopwatch)
 Scenario: "You've been asked to alter the task app for usage by someone with a vision impairment.
 Use the browser to increase the text size and report whether any content does not scale up."
-Action: several tasks in list and browser with zoom functionality (firefox) Success Criteria: participant affirms that all content scales up accordingly Target Time: ~3 minutes
+Action: several tasks in list and browser with zoom functionality (firefox) Success Criteria: participant uses the browser's build in zoom functionality, checks the app, affirms that all content scales up accordingly
+Target Time: ~3 minutes
 Linked to: Story #4, #3
 ### Consent Script
 [[pilot-protocol#Consent Process]]
 "Thanks for agreeing to pilot our prototype.
 This is a quick usability test—about 15 minutes.
 I'll ask you to complete 4 tasks while I observe and take notes.
 I'm testing the interface, not you, so there are no wrong answers.